dracula/abap/INSTALL.md

 #### Customizing theme

-To customize, open the abap_spec.xml, and change the nodes inside the COLORSYNTAX tag.
+To customize, open  abap_spec.xml, and change the nodes inside the COLORSYNTAX tag.

 For each TextType node, change either "clr" or "bkclr" properties, using the following internal codes: